mouaammou/pomodoro-plus/README.md

 5. **Open the app in your browser**:
 	Go to http://localhost:3000.

 ## Project Structure
 The project structure is as follows:

-- `lib`: Contains utility functions and modules used throughout the application.
+- `lib`: Contains prisma client.
 - `prisma`: Contains the Prisma configuration and database schema files.
 - `src`: Contains the source code of the application.
 	- `components`: Contains reusable React components used in the application.
 	- `app`: Contains the main application logic and components.
-	- `actions`: Contains action files for different features of the application.
+	- `actions`: Contains action files and types.
-		- `pomodoro`: Contains action files specific to the Pomodoro feature.